segment-anything-models-java/SAMJ-IJ/README.md

 1. **Model Installation**: Choose and install your preferred model for image annotation.
 Refer to [Model Installation](#model-installation) for detailed information on each model.
 2. **Open Image in Fiji**: Navigate to `File > Open` in Fiji or drag and drop your image directly into the interface.
 3. **Encode Image**: With the model installed and the image open, select your image from the dropdown menu and click `Go!` to encode it.
 This may take some time depending on your system's capabilities.
 4. **Annotation**: Annotate your image freely.
 All annotations will appear in the ROI manager.
-For clarity when dealing with numerous closely spaced ROIs, uncheck the `Labels` option in the ROI manager.
+For clarity, when dealing with numerous closely spaced ROIs, uncheck the `Labels` option in the ROI manager.
 See [Annotating Images](#annotating-images) for more details.
 5. **Export Annotations**: Once finished with the annotations, click `Export to Labelling...` to save your semantic annotations.
 6. **Enhance Visualization**: Improve the visibility of your mask by altering the LUT.
 For example, you can apply the Glasbey LUT via `Image > Lookup Tables > Glasbey`.